mgsosna/mattsosna.com/_posts/python/2021-03-26-SQL_vs_NoSQL.md

 exam_m3 = Grade(exam_id=3, student_id=2, exam_score=100)
 ```

-Now we actually write our data to the DB.
+Now we finally write our data to the database.
+Similarly to Git, we use `session.add` to add each row to the staging area and `session.commit` to actually write the data.

 {% include header-python.html %}
 ```python